 The crown jewel of the museum is Steam Engine 202.
 This Locomotive was built in 1912 by the Baldwin Locomotive Works and it carried passengers and baggage between Baltimore and Hagerstown.
 It was retired in 1953.
 Totaling 77 feet in length, the engine weighs 415,000 pounds.
 Steam Engine 202 is the only Western Maryland road-type steam locomotive in existence.

-In addition to the locomotive and its coal tender, eight cabooses are also on display.
+In addition to the locomotive and its coal tender, six cabooses are also on display.

 Visit the new City Park Train Hub gift shop Items below are available for purchase when you visit!